dfeng/notes/buying the dip.md

  - DIP can be replicated by a decoder-only architecture, showing that it is the decoder that is the key

- - [ ] Look into transpose convolutions for the upsample step
+ - [x] Look into transpose convolutions for the upsample step
  - [ ] MLP-Mixer?
 What if you replace the Conv layers with MLP-Mixer style FC layers?
+ - [ ] Add loss function that's only on the *test* data.
+There might be a trade-off between accuracy on the train vs test.